Sean Young under investigation for alleged laptop theft

 She was fired from the film several months ago after a dispute with producers.

-Her manager, Gregg Edwards, said Monday that a surveillance video shows her “putting her own table into her own car in the middle of the day.”
+Her manager, Gregg Edwards, said Monday that a surveillance video shows her “putting her own tablet into her own car in the middle of the day.”
 According to police, the video also shows Young entering and leaving the building accompanied by an unknown man.

 Edwards said his client had pre-arranged with the building owner to enter the apartment, and the door was open when she arrived.
 “She assumed it was open so she could get in,” he said.